x4121/awscli-update/README.md

-  --version        show program's version number and exit -n, --noop       only compare versions but don't install -q, --quiet      only print error messages when updating --no-sudo        don't use sudo to install
-  --prefix PREFIX  install aws-cli in custom path (default is /usr/local)
+  --version        show program's version number and exit -n, --noop       only compare versions but don't install -q, --quiet      only print error messages when updating --sudo           use sudo to install (e.g. when installing to /usr/local) --prefix PREFIX  install aws-cli in custom path (default is /usr/local)
                    only working on Linux right now
 ```